luyan461/luyan461.github.io/_pages/about.md

   - /about.html
 ---

 Nice to e-meet you!
-I am Yan Lu, and currently a Data Scientist at Amazon.
+I am Yan Lu, and currently a Data Scientist with both analytical thinking in solving quantitative challenges and hands-on skills in implementing advanced ML/AI solutions.
+My past experiences include
+- driving risks for usage-based insurance through smart phone sensors
+- time series forecasting for demand and planning
+- computational materials engineering for metal casting processes